juferoga-bdb/juferoga-bdb/README.md

-- 👋 Hi, I’m @juferoga-bdb
+👋 Hi, I’m @juferoga-bdb

+More info got to the normal @juferoga